websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/message-bus/message-bus.md

 Message Bus sends messages synchronously and asynchronously.

 **Synchronous Messaging:** The sender blocks after sending a message.
-When the specified condition is met, the sender unblocks and continues processing.
+When the sender's condition (determined by the sender type) is met, the sender unblocks and continues processing.

 **Asynchronous Messaging:** The sender immediately continues processing after sending a message.